tpook92/MoBPS/README.md

 Updates since initial release:

+### Version 1.4.78 (13.02.20)

+BVE can be skipped for selected traits via bve.ignore.traits in breeding.diploid()

+Position (gen/database/cohort) is now automatically displayed at point of generation

+Added Value/Example to all exported functions

+Removed last CRAN check notes

+Miraculix/RandomFieldUtils updates (0.9.19 / 0.5.17).
+Mostly for automatic detection of AVX2 on Linux.
+On windows, MoBPS will run without AVX2 unless specified while installing miraculix.

+### Version 1.4.67 ()

+Default for miraculix.chol has been set to TRUE (If miraculix is available this leads to fast version of chol2inv(chol()) without downside)

 ### Version 1.4.62 (22.01.20) - Only Development branch

 Improvements to storage / memory usage (use integers / remove attributes)